etadata/owasp-workshop/README.md

 If you have heard about Docker, containers and kubernetes, but haven't much (or any!) experience yet, this will get you started with a fast-paced.

 ## Outline
-In this workshop we will divide the lab into two parts:

-1. Docker
-2. Kubernetes

 ### Part 1 : Docker
 #### [Bring-UP](docker/docker-quickstart.md)